clnsmth/soso/docs/source/dev/design.rst

 Functional design requirements we considered in the development of this application:

-* Convert any metadata standards to SOSO.
+* Convert any metadata standard to SOSO.
+* Handle various schema versions within supported metadata standards.
 * Test against a consistent set of criteria.
 * Customizable to enable unique use cases.